fl-wer/CoChan/README.md

 - exp1.txt
 - exp2.txt
 - exp3.txt
+Open CoChan.exe file and it will create new text file called "once upon a time.txt".

 # Bear In Mind
 If you miss one of the numbers between it will stop and not process higher numbers.